 This is a labor intensive process since you have to dig underneath the grass to loosen it and pull up the roots.

-Luckily I only had about 20 sq ft to dig up so I did it by hand.
+Luckily, I only had about 20 sq ft to dig up so I did it by hand.
 If you have a larger area, you can rent a sod cutter.
 This cutter makes sod removal very easy, as you simply walk behind the equipment as it removes the grass and leaves a fairly level patch of dirt.

 Once you have the area prepped, you’re ready for your river rock.
 Access to the area will determine how much work will be required to install and spread the rock in the defined area.

-It took me two to three hours to spread the river rock around the lined out area, leaving about a foot on the perimeter to install the landscape edging to make a half circle.
-We purchased the larger river rock, which proved difficult to move with an iron rake.
-I had most success with filling a bucket on the highest part of the pile letting gravity do most of the work.
+The larger river rock, proved difficult to move with an iron rake.
+I had the most most success filling a bucket on the highest part of the pile, then letting gravity do most of the work.
 Once the pile was lower, I used a shovel to move the rest of the rock.

 Fire Pit Edging Options